jstachio/kiwi/readme.md

 Other formats will be added soon usually as separate modules like dotenv, HOCON, Terraform/Tofu `tfvars.json` format etc.

+### KeyValuesEnvironment

+Kiwi provides a facade to access system properties, environment variables, class resource loaders, stdin, command line arguments and logging.
+This can be useful for unit testing but the most useful is the logger.

+The logger in Kiwi by default does nothing but users may want to plug their own implementations to keep track of resource loading.

 ### KeyValuesSystem

 This is the entrypoint into Kiwi and used to load the initial part of the chain of resources.